Econometrics for Policy Analysis

 1.5.5 Technology

-• This course will primarily use Stata, however I don’t care if you already know another software (e..g, R) and wish to use that instead.
+• This course will primarily use Stata, however I don’t care if you already know another software (e.g, R or Python, which are free) and wish to use that instead.
+In particular, Stata may be bought for 48 dollars for a 6 month license (but please talk to me first if your wish is to go to graduate school).
+Stata may also be accessed via GSU’s VLAB.

 • GSU computers are available in libraries and computer labs across campus (including in the AYSPS Building) for easy access.